giacomofoschii/assignment-03/README.md

 Develop a distributed implementation of Agar.io game, starting from a not distributed version (by G. Aguzzi)
 - [Full description](https://github.com/cric96/pcd-assignment-2025/tree/main), based on Akka Distributed Actors
 - Alternatively, the distributed implemementation can be based on a MOM (e.g. RabbitMQ), as presented in [Lab Activity 20250606](https://github.com/pcd-2024-2025/lab-10)
+    - in this case, [here](https://github.com/cric96/pcd-assignment-2025-advanced) you can find a Java-based centralised sequential version that can be useful as a starting point.

 **3) Facultative points - mandatory only for getting max grade (30 or 30L)**

 - *About Synchronous Message Passing in Go* -- Develop a simple simulation of the [Rock-Paper-Scissors game](https://it.wikipedia.org/wiki/Morra_cinese), with a referee and two (bot) players playing the game for ever, turn by turn.
 At each turn:
     - the referee asks the moves and communicate the winner;
     - the players randomly select and communicate their move, and print if either they won and lose, including their current score (incremented everytime they win).

 - *About Java RMI* -- Develop a distributed implementation of the game presented in point (2) using also Java RMI, as presented in [Lab Activity 20250606](https://github.com/pcd-2024-2025/lab-10)
+    - in this case too, [here](https://github.com/cric96/pcd-assignment-2025-advanced) you can find a Java-based centralised sequential version that can be useful as a starting point.

 ### The deliverable